 The shuttle will cost around NZD $55 per person one way.

 You can either start the Great walk at Onepoto in the south or at Hopuruahine in the north.
 Either way you'll need a water taxi to get to Hopuruahine landing or be picked up from there.
 A water taxi can be organised with Big Bush Holiday Park or David Dods (please find their contact information above).
 The average time you should plan for the great walk is 4 days.

-For more information visit the DOC website or the DOC Aniwaniwa visitor information centre at lake Waikaremoana.
+For more information visit the DOC website or Te Kura Whenua visitor centre at lake Waikaremoana.